 – A residency with MONTE Buenos Aires, exploring myth, household gestures and mountain tales.

-This residency will take the book ‘The Labours of Hercules’ by Alice Bailey and a culmination of research from living with a small community in the remote mountain village ‘El Condor’ (4500 m.a.s) in the Argentinian Puna, to explore a dialogue about ‘cyclical progress’.
+This residency will form a dialogue about ‘cyclical progress’ through Alice Bailey’s astrological interpretation of ‘The Labours of Hercules’ and a culmination of research from living with an small community in the remote mountain village ‘El Condor’ in the Argentinian Puna where we have been filming our anthropological feature film ‘Piedra Sola’.

 The residency will see the development of a series of objects and gestures, together forming a 12 step journey of man, spirit and matter.